VoteLab: A Modular and Adaptive Experimentation Platform for Online Collective Decision Making: Introduction

-As a proof-of-concept for VoteLab, an online experiment, is conducted to study four voting methods~\cite{Carina2023} in four voting questions related to the COVID-19 pandemic, i.e. in a polarized voting context.
-It is known from axiomatic results in social choice theory that voting outcomes may differ considerably, depending on the input method used~\cite{Arrow2012}.
-Accordingly, experimental insights are needed to understand better what are the factors that matter for voting outcomes, and which voting procedures are assessed by voters to be more favorable, trustworthy, and fair.
-Based on the collected data and experience with the experimental conduct, we conclude that VoteLab supports rigorous experimentation with complex collective decision making scenarios very well.

-The main contributions of this paper are to provide and test (i) a modular and adaptive modeling architecture for flexible experimentation with different voting methods; (ii) an open-source platform of VoteLab that implements the modeling architecture with a Web dashboard and an Android app; (iii) a proof-of-concept case study on COVID-19 to assess the practicality of VoteLab to support rigorous experimentation of complex voting scenarios; (iv) a software artifact demonstrator~\cite{Artifact} of the lab experiment implemented in VoteLab, which is running on a virtual machine for reproducibility, assessment and engagement of the broader research community; (v) a comprehensive documentation of VoteLab for end-users and developers as well as a guide for the software artifact demonstrator~\cite{Artifact}.

-The rest of the paper is outlined as follows: Section II compares VoteLab with related work.
-Section III introduces the VoteLab architecture.
-Section IV outlines the implemented components of VoteLab.
-Section V illustrates the proof-of-concept of the software artifact.
-Section VI concludes this paper and outlines future work.
+The main contributions of this paper are (i) a modular and adaptive modeling architecture for flexible experimentation with different voting methods; (ii) an open-source platform of VoteLab that implements the modeling architecture with a Web dashboard and an Android app; (iii) a proof-of-concept on COVID-19 to assess the practicality of VoteLab to support rigorous experimentation of complex voting scenarios; (iv) a software artifact demonstrator running on a virtual machine for reproducibility, assessment and engagement of the broader research community; (v) a comprehensive documentation of VoteLab for end-users and developers as well as a guide for the software artifact demonstrator~\cite{Artifact}.
+The rest of the paper is outlined as follows: Section 2 compares VoteLab with related work.
+Section 3 introduces the VoteLab architecture.
+Section 4 outlines the components of VoteLab.
+Section 5 illustrates the proof-of-concept of the software artifact.
+Section 6 concludes this paper and outlines future work.

-\section{Comparison with Related Work}
+\section{Comparison with related work}